02 Feb Diagnosing CIRS: Your Complete Guide to Testing

-Chronic Inflammatory Response Syndrome (CIRS) is really an umbrella term of symptoms with a few different causes.
+CIRS or Chronic Inflammatory Response Syndrome is really an umbrella term for symptoms with a few different causes.
 It can be caused by tick borne illnesses, mold exposure, and more.
 Characterized by extreme exhaustion, weakness, and cognitive difficulties, CIRS is a debilitating condition that’s inherently complex.

 The nature of CIRS makes it difficult to diagnose.
 Sometimes patients go years, even decades before a full diagnosis is made.
 Fortunately, our understanding of this disease and its diagnostic testing has gotten much better.